Diaz-Nunez-Jose/yelp-review-data-set-project/README.md

 # Project Description
 The overall goal of the project is to analyze and mine a Yelp review text data set to discover useful knowledge and solve a real-world data mining problem.
 I will work on a restaurant review data set provided by Yelp.com.
-The project builds on interesting knowledge about data science and computer science topics, such as pattern discovery, clustering, text retrieval, text mining, and data visualization - all of which are necessary to effectively mine the data to discover interesting insights and meet the requirements described below.
+The project builds on knowledge of various interesting data science and computer science topics, such as pattern discovery, clustering, text retrieval, text mining, and data visualization - all of which are necessary to effectively mine the data to discover interesting insights and meet the requirements described below.

 # Requirements
 ## Opinion Visualization